Bash Bish Falls

 The waters of Bash Bish Falls begin at a spring in Mount Washington and after the falls, Bash Bish Brook has cut a 1,000 -foot deep valley on its way westward to adjacent New York State.
 The brook cuts between Bash Bish Mountain (elevation 1890) and Cedar Mountain (elevation 1883) creating a dramatic gorge that frames the falls.

 Bash Bish Falls State Park is located next to both Massachusetts' 4000 acre Mount Washington State Forest and New York's 5000 acre Taconic State Park.

 Access

 Although Bash Bish Falls are located in Mt.
 Washington, MA, they are more easily accessed from Copake Falls, NY.
 From Highway 344 in Copake Falls, Falls Road veers off, leading to the park's two parking areas.
 These are the two main access points for viewing Bash Bish Falls.
 From the lower parking area (the New York side of the state border), there is a .75 mile gentle uphill trail to the falls.
 From the upper parking area (on the Massachusetts side), the trail is shorter, but goes more steeply down to the falls.
-Additionally, from the Massachusetts parking lot, a short trail leads up to a viewpoint from which one can se all the way across the Hudson Valley to the Catskill Mountains.
+Additionally, from the Massachusetts parking lot, a short trail leads up to a viewpoint from which one can see all the way across the Hudson Valley to the Catskill Mountains.